-75. With regard to the right of occupation of such houses, the allegation is made that only a man, his wife, and minor children up to 18 years will be allowed to stay in such houses, while persons over 18 years of age must be housed in compounds1.
+75. With regard to the right of occupation of such houses, the allegation is made that only a man, his wife, and minor children up to 18 years will be allowed to stay in such houses, while persons over 18 years of age must be housed in compounds 1.
 These allegations are not entirely correct.
 The holder of a valid permit, together with his family, has the right to occupy a dwelling.
-"Family" is defined in section I of the Regulations as meaning:
+"Family" is defined in section 1 of the Regulations as meaning:

-- "(a) the wife and all unmarried children under the age of 18 years of such holders; - (b) all unmarried or widowed daughters of the holder of such site or residential permit who reside with such holder, together with their children under the age of 18 years;
+- "(a) the wife and all unmarried children under the age of 18 years of such holders: - (b) all unmarried or widowed daughters of the holder of such site or residential permit who reside with such holder, together with their children under the age of 18 years;

-- (c) any parent or grandparent of such holder or of his wife who are dependent upon such holder as a result of old age, weakness or any other incapacity; and - (d) any other person who, in the opinion of the Superintendent, is bona fide dependent upon such holder 1''.
+(c) any parent or grandparent of such holder or of his wife who are dependent upon such holder as a result of old age, weakness or any other incapacity; and bona fide dependent upon such holder 1".

+(d) any other person who, in the opinion of the Superintendent, is